 Guide to the "Secret Malts" of Aberdeenshire

-In Aberdeenshire, we call whisky “our water of life” and we have eight distilleries lovingly producing our whisky, seven of which you can visit.
+In Aberdeenshire, we call whisky “our water of life” and we have eight distilleries lovingly producing our whisky, six of which you can visit.
 These whisky distilleries are known collectively as the “Secret Malts” of Aberdeenshire.
 We’re exploring the history behind these distilleries and showing you what you’ve got to look forward to on your tour.

 Since its birth in 1898, Ardmore Distillery, in Kennethmont near Huntly, has drawn its water from the naturally rising springs on Knockandy Hill.
 Recognisable by the majestic golden eagle gliding above the distillery – you’ll be sure to feel your spirits soar with Ardmore.